ayushsahu1999/NN_from_scratch/README.md

 #### How to calculate all parameters and derivatives of parameters
 ##### Some terminology
-dZ[L] --> derivative vector of Z in Lth layer in L layer network. dW[L] --> derivative of weight matrix in Lth layer in L layer neural network. db[L] --> derivative of bias vector in Lth layer in L layer neural network. dZ[l] --> derivative vector of Z in lth layer in L layer network. dW[l] --> derivative of weight matrix in lth layer in L layer neural network. db[l] --> derivative of bias vector in Lth layer in l layer neural network. g' --> derivative of activation function g m --> number of examples in training set.
+dZ[L] --> derivative vector of Z in Lth layer in L layer network.\
+dW[L] --> derivative of weight matrix in Lth layer in L layer neural network.\
+db[L] --> derivative of bias vector in Lth layer in L layer neural network.\
+dZ[l] --> derivative vector of Z in lth layer in L layer network.\
+dW[l] --> derivative of weight matrix in lth layer in L layer neural network.\
+db[l] --> derivative of bias vector in Lth layer in l layer neural network.\
+g' --> derivative of activation function g.\
+m --> number of examples in training set.

 ![](images/formulas.png)